 Whatever the case, this is definitely the point at which you might want to consider grabbing a drink at one of the local bars.

-During weekends, the Ritz-Carlton hosts a live jazz performance which runs late into the night.
-You might also want to check out Harrah’s casino!
+During weekends, the Ritz-Carlton hosts a live jazz performance that runs late into the night.
+You might also want to check out Harrah’s Casino!

 Tips for the Trip